-August 27, 2019: Go here to learn about the current administration's proposal to revise the NEPA regulations.
+October, 2021: Go here to learn about the Biden administration's proposal to restore NEPA provisions

 What is NEPA?